pasc85/MathematicalMethods/README.md

 Chapter 2 is then the natural follow-up to that prerequisite.
 Differentiation for functions of several variables and applications such as finding minima or maxima are covered.
-Chapter 3 introduces integration, first for functions of one variable and then for functions of several variables.
+Chapter 3 introduces integration; first for functions of one variable and then for functions of several variables.
 That second part, multivariate integration, is rather brief and more of a quick taster and introduction of concepts rather than a systematic treatment.